rymaju/lolcode/README.md

 Once 1.2 is down, I plan to branch it off to another branch off of `main`, and start work on 1.3 with backwards compatibility.

+UPDATE: This project got put on the side because of work/school/clubs, but I plan to pick it up around May!

 ## 🔨 Current status

 Legend: